MartinTschendel/simpsons-quiz/README.md

 these are my first steps on GitHub, let's see how dar I can go:)

 --------
-This python file should be ideally started with a command line, like Git Bash.
+This code should be started with a command line, like Git Bash.
+You can save this code in a python file (`py`) on your computer.